king-tri-ton/github_trending_archive/readme.md

    python app.py
    ```

    This will start the Flask server and the system tray icon.
-The application will automatically collect trend data daily at 11:00 PM.
+The application will automatically collect trend data daily at 03:00 AM.

 ## Usage